Ryan-Rutledge/FlashcardStacks/README.md

 ## Code Example

-This is everything neccessary to create a stack of two flashcards that flips and switches cards when the user presses left, right, up, or down with the keyboard:
+This is everything necessary to create a stack of two flashcards that flips and switches cards when the user presses left, right, up, or down with the keyboard:

 ```html